Qian Xuesen: Legacy in China

 Qian himself tried to avoid publicity, and did not allow writing his biography until he got the title of "State Scientist".
 During this heroization campaigns, multiple official and unofficial biographies were published.
-'Official' biographies were written by Qian's secretaries by party requests.
+'Official' biographies were written by Qian's secretaries by CCP requests.
 Wang Shouyun wrote A Biography of Qian Xuesen in 1991, Tu Yuanji published another book in 2002.
 Unofficial biographies are based on these two books, and were published by Wang Wenhua, Qi Shuying, and Hu Shihong, among others.
 All the biographies lack references to source material; Wang describes all the Chinese biographies of Qian as following:

 From these multifarious biographies we learn that Qian was a prodigy, a scientific genius from the outset.
 He was gifted with a golden mind in mathematics and displayed multiple talents at young age – such as memorizing hundred of poems when he was three – and was good at music and painting when growing up.
 In MIT and Caltech, Qian was brighter than his classmates and surprised professors with the intelligence of Chinese youth.
 He was particularly good at playing darts in childhood, which presaged his talent in rocketry. ...
 These narratives create a near-miraculous Qian, with a strong impression that he was not only a missile expert, but an all-rounder; not only a scientific giant, but a built-in communist revolutionary.

 A Chinese film production, Hsue-shen Tsien, directed by Zhang Jianya and starring Chen Kun as Qian, was simultaneously released in Asia and North America on December 11, 2011, and on March 2, 2012, it was released in China.
 Biopic Qian Xuesen, directed by Zhang Jianya with Chen Kun, Zhang Yuqi and Zhang Tielin in the main roles, was released in 2021.
+A retrofuturistic science fiction film, Qian Xuesen and the Yangtze River Computer, incorporates documentary footage of Qian to tell a fictional story about the creation of a supercomputer "of and for the masses."